-BBDAC means the Bloomdale Building and Design Approval Committee that includes the developer/owner of Bloomdale Residential Estate or its nominee
+BBDAC means The Bloomdale Building and Design Approval Committee that includes AVID PROPERTY GROUP NOMINEES PTY LTD as the developer/owner of Bloomdale Residential Estate.

-Building has the same meaning as in the Building Act.
+Building has the same meaning as in the Building Act;

-Building Act means the act of the Victorian Parliament known as the Building Act 1993.
+Building Act means the act of the Victorian Parliament known as the Building Act 1993;

-Building Envelope means an area within each lot (defined by the particular lot setbacks) where development of a dwelling, shed and garage is allowed subject to the particular provisions of this document, and the Scheme
+Building Envelope means an area within each lot (defined by the particular lot setbacks) where development of a dwelling, shed and garage is allowed subject to the particular provisions of this document, and the Scheme;

-Building Envelope Plan means the plan which shows the approved building envelopes, setbacks and other related matters for the lots within the Plan of Subdivision.
+Building Envelope Plan means the plan which shows the approved building envelopes, setbacks and other related matters for the lots within the Plan of Subdivision;

-Building Permit means a building permit in terms of the Building Act.
+Building Permit means a building permit in terms of the Building Act;

-Corner Lot means a lot with a corner where each boundary connects to a street or public open space.
+Corner Lot means a lot with a corner where each boundary connects to a street or public open space;

-Design Guidelines Design Guidelines mean the building design guidelines approved under Permit No. 2012/3782-2 which may amended from time to time.
+Design Guidelines Design Guidelines mean the building design guidelines endorsed under Permit No. PA2016/5231 which may be amended from time to time: